Drug Possession Lawyer | HS 11350 & HS 11377

 If you’ve been charged with a controlled substance offense, you may already be thinking about whether this will be on your record forever.
 Expungement allows some people who have been convicted to get that conviction removed from their record – as though the offense never happened.

 You may have been aware of some pills or a white substance in a bag or on your person.
 However, you may not have been aware that those were drugs.
 You may have thought they were some other substance, such as flour or sugar.
+If you didn’t know you were carrying controlled substances, your San Diego drug possession lawyer can use this lack of knowledge to your advantage in the courtroom.

 If you had drugs on your person but they were not a usable amount, you may have grounds for a defense.
-Trace amounts of a drug or residue are insufficient to sustain a drug possession conviction.
+Trace amounts of a drug or residue are generally insufficient to sustain a drug possession conviction.

 Many controlled substances do have medicinal uses.
 However, if you could not produce a prescription at the time of your arrest, you may have been arrested and taken to jail anyway.
-In these cases, speak to your attorney about showing your valid prescription to show that you were not carrying a controlled substance illegally.

 When dealing with the police, you have certain rights that should always be respected.
 Your Fourth Amendment right protects you from illegal search and seizure, which means that the police must have probable cause to search you or your vehicle.
 If the police officer has no reason to search you, they cannot simply choose to search you without grounds.